uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 >_What is the number of bike thefts in the month of january?_
 {: .challenge}

-You can use this [cheatsheet](http://www.sql-tutorial.net/sql-cheat-sheet.pdf) to look up the different SQL commands.

 # Grouping discussion
 > TODO: Add some conceptual stuff about grouping